Spirit Lake Nation History

 The Spirit Lake Nation Reservation was established by Treaty between the United States Government and the Sisseton Wahpeton Sioux Bands in 1867.
 The reservation is located in East Central North Dakota.

-Total population within the Spirit Lake Tribe boundaries is 6,339.
+The total enrollment of Spirit Lake Nation is 7,256.
+Total population within the Spirit Lake Tribe boundaries is 2,069.
 The current trends show an increasing population of Native American residents of the Spirit Lake Tribe and a decreasing population of non-Native Americans residing within the boundaries.

 The topography of the reservation is generally consistent with the Northern Plains region, with both flat terrain and rolling hills, and some wooded areas.
 The major surface water feature of the reservation is Devils Lake, which comprises 90,000 acres of area stretched over 200 miles.
 There are also numerous small lakes on the reservation, including; Twin Lakes, Spring Lake, Free Peoples Lake, Elbow Lake, and Skin and Bone Lake.

 The major river surface water body is the Sheyenne River, which forms the southern boundary of the reservation.
 The portion of the Sheyenne within the reservation is approximately 50 miles long: ultimately the Sheyenne River discharges into the Red River, which flows northerly between North Dakota and Minnesota into Manitoba, Canada.
 Numerous small streams and springs within the reservation also contribute flows to the Sheyenne River.
 In addition, the rivers and streams of the reservation have substantial areas of associated wetlands and prairie potholes.